Luisinhoas/Causal-Inference-GP1-/README.md

 coeftest(OLS, df = Inf, var_cov)
 ```

 Now vcovHC() function creates a variance “ covariance matrix.
 The first parameter is the regression model I have made.
 Keep omega as NULL.
 The type parameter refers to what measure of heteroskedasticity is being used.
 There are 5 types from HC0 to HC4.
-HC4 is the latest and we use that.
+HC4 is the latest and I use that.
 You can read more about it in the sandwich package.
-This is our variance- covariance matrix.
+This is my variance- covariance matrix.
 The independent variables are listed both in column and rows.
 The diagonal elements show the variance of each variable with itself.
 The diagonal values should have been constant, but since they vary, we can start to detect the presence of heteroskedasticity.

 ### a.
 Multicolinearity check.